Skip to content

 'prefix': env('DB_WIKI_PREFIX', None),

-# All options are passed directly to the specified driver.
+# All options passed directly as **kwargs to the backends connect, create_pool,

 },